ericstoekl/openfaas-identicon/README.md

 ## Usage
 **Create a new function**
 ```
-$ faas-cli new --lang go identicon
+$ faas-cli new --lang Dockerfile identicon
 ```

 **Clone this repo as the function**